pce-devel/PCE_Controller_Info/README.md

 ## Signalling Protocols - Overview

+The program will scan the joypad controls with code similar to the below.
+Notice that normally:
+1) The CRL bit is set only briefly, once per scan across all joypads
+2) SEL is kept HIGH for the initial read of joypad values, and toggled LOW to read the second group
+3) There is normally a brief delay - although the size of this can vary - between changing the value of the SEL line, and reading back return values from the joypad

+One further point which is not highlighted in the code below is that subsequent joypads are read simply by toggling SEL high again to advance to the next joypad in the multitap.
+Toggling CLR resets the sequence to the first port all over again.

+Normal reading of joypads in this way is generally carried out as part of the VSYNC interrupt, or as a direct result of its completion, so that values are always available, always 'fresh', and always based on a regular timebase.

 ```
 LDA #1     ; SEL High (Least-significant bit), CLR low (next-least significant bit)
 STA $1000  ; output to joypad port